 What is the most critical thing that will not change?
 You still have support.
 You will still have resources.
 You still have hope.
 There are so many people waiting to meet you exactly where you are, walk alongside of you as you make an informed choice, and offer you the support and resources you need to thrive: including counseling, material help, support groups, support after abortion, parenting classes, and community connections.

 If the supreme court’s decision concerning the Dobbs v.
 JWHO case does result in an overturn of Roe v.
 Wade, the case that legalized abortion on a federal level in 1973, this will mean that abortion laws will be decided on a state-by-state basis.
 Many believe that the overturn of Roe v.
 Wade will mean that abortion is outlawed altogether, but this is not true.

-In Mississippi, there has been a trigger law, set in place since 2007, which dictates that 10 days after Roe v.
-Wade is overturned, abortion will become illegal, in all three trimesters of pregnancy, with exceptions in cases of rape, where there are formal charges, and cases in which the life of the mother is threatened.
+In Mississippi, there has been a trigger law, set in place since 2007, which says that 10 days after Roe v.
+Wade is overturned, abortion will be banned, in all three trimesters of pregnancy, with exceptions in cases of rape, where there are formal charges, and cases in which the life of the mother is threatened.

 What Is Going to Change?

 So, what is going to change?
 The only thing that will change is that abortion will be less accessible.
-You will no longer be able to terminate your pregnancy in the state of Mississippi, unless yours is a case of sexual assault, or a case in which your life, as the mother, is threatened.
+You will no longer be able to terminate your pregnancy at an abortion clinic in the state of Mississippi, unless yours is a case of sexual assault, or a case in which your life, as the mother, is threatened.